afishberg/e190/lab02.md

 Next week, for Lab 03, I will modify game engines to gather statistical data about the effectiveness of this controller.
 I will outline future improvements in the Conclusion.

+Pictures corresponding with this lab report can be found [here](https://github.com/afishberg/e190/tree/master/lab02_pictures)!

 ### Design Methodology
 At this time, my controller is still in the same state it was last week since I am still experimenting with the new parts